 Other collaborative professionals

 Other collaboratively trained professionals may be involved in the collaborative process.
 The collaborative teams involve the two collaborative lawyers and can involve a communication professional (either a family or child psychologist) and a financial neutral (a financial planner or accountant).

-The communication professional maintains highly focused communication during the negotiations, endeavours to reduce the stress levels during the meeting and assists the parties in their clarification of the issues involved.
-They have anger management skills which help the clients move as effectively as possible through the collaborative process.
-The child specialist provides balance, non judgmental, non evaluative information about the children’s needs during the negotiating process with an aim to develop high quality parenting plans.
+The communication professional maintains highly focused communication during the negotiations, endeavours to reduce the stress levels during the meeting, and assists the parties in their clarification of the issues involved.
+They have anger management skills that help the clients move as effectively as possible through the collaborative process.
+The child specialist provides balance, non-judgmental, non-evaluative information about the children’s needs during the negotiating process with an aim to develop high-quality parenting plans.
 Communication professionals offer a very comprehensive role in bringing matters to a resolution.
 (Details of a communication professional who has been actively involved in the collaborative process can be provided if required).